 This post has been scheduled for some time, as it was to me a logical extension of what I knew would come up in discussing opposite sex friendships.
 The comments have been as expected, and some of what follows I have said in response to those.
 This will be a clearer, better-formatted treatment of the subject (I hope!).

-Of course if I am honest, I have done that myself – and by looking at that, I learned a lot.
+Of course if I am honest, I have done it myself – and by looking at that, I learned a lot.

-I do not mean to use this to say anyone who disagrees with me is just speaking out of his or her sin, guilt, or personal limitations.
-There are many reasons that people try to impose man-made rules on others.
-Sometimes people really think that one-size-fits-all man-made rules exist (they do not).
-Sometimes they or someone they know has been deeply hurt, and the rule(s) they want others to follow are designed to ensure that no one else ever gets hurt the same way.
-Often people are just repeating rules they were taught, without knowing or caring that the rules are from man rather than God.
+I don’t mean to use this to say anyone who disagrees with me is just speaking out of his or her sin, guilt, or personal limitations.
+There are many reasons people try to impose man-made rules on others.
+Sometimes people really think valid one-size-fits-all man-made rules exist (they do not).
+Sometimes they or someone they know has been deeply hurt, and the rule(s) they want others to follow are designed to ensure no one else ever gets hurt the same way.
+Often people are just repeating rules they were taught, without knowing or caring the rules are from man rather than God.

 A couple of scriptures to chew on:

 And he said to them, “Well did Isaiah prophesy of you hypocrites, as it is written, “‘This people honors me with their lips, but their heart is far from me; in vain do they worship me, teaching as doctrines the commandments of men.’
 You leave the commandment of God and hold to the tradition of men.”
 And he said to them, “You have a fine way of rejecting the commandment of God in order to establish your tradition!
 [Mark 7:6-9]

 Here Jesus is condemning them for putting the teachings of men ahead of the teachings of God.
 God is not impressed with human rules, no matter how old they are.